-- There is a second manner in which this code could be written which involves checking each integer as it is read in, to see if it is a negative one (-1). - Using this technique, you do not use the available() method to determine the number of bytes in the file, but rather just read until the last byte is read. - This modification is shown in the next version of the ReadFile1.java program.
+- There is a second manner in which this code could be written which involves checking each integer as it is read in, to see if it is a negative one (-1). - Using this technique, you do not use the available() method to determine the number of bytes in the file, but rather just read until the last byte is read. - This modification is shown in the ReadFile2.java program.
 Try this modification yourself to see that it produces exactly the same results.